revaisna7/bittrex-arbitrage/README.md

 ![screenshot](https://i.snipboard.io/kMXKb1.jpg)

 # Configuration Parameters
+You may optionally configure in the json file './config/config.json'.
+This file will be created automatically on initial run.

 ### Route
 | option | type | description |
 | ------ | ------ | ------ |